-We bought CityPASS for all of us which included five of the six attractions below for $59 for adults and $49 for children.
-CityPASS is also available in Atlanta, Boston, Chicago, Dallas, New York City, Philadelphia, San Fransisco, Seattle, Southern California, Tampa and Toronto.
+We bought City Pass for all of us which included five of the six attractions below for $59 for adults and $49 for children.
+CityPASS is also available in Atlanta, Boston, Chicago, Dallas, New York City, Philadelphia, San Francisco, Seattle, Southern California, Tampa and Toronto.
 If you are doing a trip for a five nights like us, I highly recommend it.
 It was a great value and provided things for us to do each day.

-This is a must see to me.
+The Children's Museum of Houston is a must see to me.
 They have a huge area meant to teach kids about adulting called Kidtropolis.
 In Kidtropolis, kids get salaries, create business plans, and use an ATM machine.
 We went on the fourth for Kidependence day which included a cool celebration.
 There was an experiment with nitric oxide that was awesome!
 They had several other areas including a toddler area, craft area, and science experiment area.
 They currently offer free family nights on Thursdays from 5 p.m. to 8 p.m.

-This is a very cool place with something for everyone.
+The Houston Museum of Natural Science is a very cool place with something for everyone.
 We could have visited this place twice.
 My Mom teaches history, and we almost had to leave her there.
 We paid extra for the planetarium presentation called starry nights which they recommended for young children.
 My 7 year-old daughter and 11 year-old son both enjoyed it.
 There are dinosaur fossils, an Egypt, mineral, shell, Indian artifacts, and Faberge’ exhibits that were all included in our ticket price.
 Some of these exhibits rotate, so check their website before going for current info.

 We paid extra for the butterflies and lots of butterflies.
 This is not a must see to me if you have been to the Insectarium.
 We paid extra for two of us to see the current Gladiator area, and I really regretted that decision.
 Certain exhibits are free from 3 p.m. to 6 p.m. on Thursdays.
 If you do one extra, I would recommend the planetarium.

 This is an hour south of all other attractions.
-We went on our last day as we headed home.
+We went to Space Center Houston on last day as we headed home.
 This is a must see especially if you have any future astronauts in the family.
 We saw shuttles and you can meet an astronaut on Fridays.
 My kids enjoyed the talk on the international space station and learning that astronauts drink recycled pee.
 The tram tours are cool but long.
 One tram tour includes seeing the command center.
 I strongly recommend getting advance online tickets on their website for the tram tours and planning your visit around them.